Dohasan: Name

 Dohäsan's name, which was hereditary, has been variously translated as Little Mountain, Little Bluff, or Top-of-the-Mountain.
 The name is difficult because /tòhɔ́ː/ denotes 'the concavity in a bluff rather than the bluff itself. /sân/ indicates 'small'.
 He was the son of a chief named Dohá (Bluff).
 Because his name, and the Chieftainship of his band, was hereditary, (though not necessarily father to son) – Dohäsan himself was succeeded by his nephew, rather than one of his sons, and though his father was a chief, it was his uncle who was the hereditary war chief from whom he got his name.
+Spellings of his name include Dohäsan, Dohosan, Tauhawsin, Tohausen, and Touhason.

 Life before becoming Principal Chief

 The Arikara band was so named because of their close trading relationship with the Arikaras in the upper Missouri valley during the tribe's early recorded history.
 Because of their trading relationships with traders from the US, Spain, and the French, the Kiowa, and the Arikara in particular, were well known to European-Americans.
 Dohäsan was known to traders as early as the late 1820s.
 He gained a reputation as a fierce, but tricky, warrior and successful war chief.
 Dohäsan was a member of the elite warrior society, the Koitsenko.

 Although his position as Chief of the Arikara band was hereditary, the Principal Chief of the entire Kiowa people was not a hereditary position.
 The elders of all the bands met together and elected the Principal Chief, and he generally held that position the rest of his life.
-Dohäsan became principal chief of the Kiowas in the spring of 1833, after the tribe elders and sub-chiefs deposed then-Principal Chief A'date.
+Dohäsan became principal chief of the Kiowas in the spring of 1833, after the tribe elders and sub-chiefs deposed then-Principal Chief A'date (Kiowa: Àu:d̶áude).
 This followed the massacre of A'date's village by Osages at Cutthroat Gap, near the head of Otter Creek in what became the Indian Territory of the Oklahomas.
 Dohäsan was the last undisputed Principal Chief of the Kiowa Tribe while they were a free people.